 October 2016: Dr Caitlin Notley presented emergent findings at the Global Addiction Conference, Venice, 2nd to 4th October 2016

 Real world experiences of using e-cigarettes for avoiding relapse to smoking: success or failure.
 A qualitative study

-	The ECtra Study will provide much needed evidence on e-cigarette use in relation to smoking relapse which will be of importance by informing future development of e-cigarette based stop-smoking interventions.
+The ECtra Study provided much needed evidence on e-cigarette use in relation to smoking relapse which are of importance by informing future development of e-cigarette based stop-smoking interventions.

-	Our findings will be important for policy and practice recommendations, in particular Stop Smoking services.
-We aim to identify the best ways to advise the public who wish to stop and stay stopped from smoking (with the assistance of e-cigarettes).
+Our findings were important for policy and practice recommendations, in particular Stop Smoking services.
+We identified the best ways to advise the public who wished to stop and stay stopped from smoking (with the assistance of e-cigarettes).

-	Our in-depth data will significantly contribute to conceptual understanding of relapse to smoking following a quit attempt using e-cigarettes.
+Our in-depth data significantly contributed to conceptual understanding of relapse to smoking following a quit attempt using e-cigarettes.

 Many of our participants had questions about vaping such as 'is vaping safe?', and 'am I vaping more frequently than I used to smoke?'.
 In response to these questions, we have produced an 11 minute video giving evidence based answers.

 The video is in 4 sections, debunking 4 common myths: